Pages: [1]

 With gigantic engines, yes.

+Get closer to Venus, build a large solar panel conglomeration there, and you'll have energy for many projects too, and much easier to keep in relative station too.
+But would still be horribly expensive.
 Or build several that circle Venus, so that always one or two cast their shadows on Venus.
 More energy, less stationkeeping, likel overal more efficient.
+Cheapest solution is building a large shadowing sail that you keep over Venus.

+but the atmosphere itself is toxic too.
+Not just the temperature.
 You'd need some thousands of years of bioforming the planet before seeded bacteria, algae, and later plants would make ot breathable.

 Logged